-The Junior League runs a Thrift Shop that’s the oldest retail business in downtown Summit.
-It offers new and gently used items at very low prices.
+The Junior League’s Thrift Shop is the oldest retail business in downtown Summit and offers new and gently used items at very low prices.
 They use the funds raised at the shop (over $3 million to date) to support and develop local interests through grants, projects, and scholarships.
 They accept clothing, shoes, bikes, radios, small appliances, and more.

 37 DeForest Ave., Summit, NJ 07901

-This is a great option that benefits U.S. veterans, and they will come to you.
-The organization will arrange to pick up your donation from your home and accepts virtually all types of clothing, shoes, and accessories (including children’s and baby), as well as stuffed animals, board games, dolls, action figures, books, and sports equipment.
-You can schedule a pickup right on the website here.
+Pickup Please is an organization that benefits Vets and will arrange to pick up your donation from your home.
+They accept almost all types of clothing, shoes, and accessories (including children and babies), as well as stuffed animals, board games, dolls, action figures, books, and sports equipment.
+You can schedule a pickup directly on the website here.

 South Jersey Dream Center

-For bigger items like cribs, did you know the Salvation Army will coordinate a pickup for you?
+Did you know the Salvation Army will coordinate a pickup for bigger items like cribs for you?
 The organization also accepts clothing, furniture, household items, and more.

 Call 1-800-SA-TRUCK (1-800-728-7825) to arrange.